 How to Apply

-The Sinclair School of Nursing is processing MS NP applications through NursingCAS, the centralized application service for nursing.
-MS Nurse Educator and MS Leadership in Nursing and Health-Care Systems will continue on the Graduate School.
+The Sinclair School of Nursing is processing MS applications through NursingCAS, the centralized application service for nursing.

 Following is a checklist of items that are required to be uploaded for the application:

-- Visit www.nursingcas.org to start an application or log into your existing account for MS NP degrees.
+- Visit https://nursingcas.liaisoncas.org/apply/ to start an application or log into your existing account for MS NP degrees.
 If you need help with NursingCAS, visit the applicant help center or contact applicant support with questions.
-MS Nurse Educator and MS Leadership applicants apply through University of Missouri Graduate Studies Application.

 - Upload unofficial copies of all transcripts, especially those documenting a baccalaureate or previous Master’s degree from a program accredited by a national organization responsible for accreditation (i.e. Accreditation Commission for Education in Nursing (ACEN), National League for Nursing Accrediting Commission (NLNAC) or Commission on Collegiate Nursing Education (CCNE)).
 The previous degree must be accredited by the regional accreditation: The Higher Learning Commission.